-- Using praise and positive reinforcement be explicit - Encouraging sharing and negotiation - Staff/volunteers and students being good role models - Consulting with children when creating rules/boundaries (age dependent) - Positively affirming considerate behaviour such as kindness and willingness to share. - Encourage children to be responsible i.e. Tidying up, monitors. - Helping children understand the consequence of their behaviour.
-Reassure children they are valued as individuals even if their behaviour may sometimes be unacceptable. - Certificates - School values system - Working in partnership with parents.
+- Using praise and positive reinforcement be explicit - Encouraging sharing and negotiation - Staff/volunteers and students being good role models - Consulting with children when creating rules/boundaries (age dependent)

+- Positively affirming considerate behaviour such as kindness and willingness to share. - Encourage children to be responsible i.e. Tidying up, monitors. - Helping children understand the consequence of their behaviour.
+Reassure children they are valued as individuals even if their behaviour may sometimes be unacceptable. - Certificates/stickers/star of the week - School values system - Working in partnership with parents.

-9.0 POSITIVE STRATEGIES FOR NEGATIVE BEHAVIOUR
+POSITIVE STRATEGIES FOR NEGATIVE BEHAVIOUR